cybertraining-dsc/fa20-523-316/project/project.md

 - [x] section 7 starts as ppt, you do not describe how you sanized the data, explained how I sanitized from section 5 and 6
 - [x] see issues in github and do not close them if you have not fixed them
 - [x] you have obviously not run a grammer and spell checker such as grammerly on the entire paper
-- [x] section hedares must not have :
 - [x] remove plan section or is this supposed to be not a final paper?
 - [x] content is not spell checked.
 Suggestion: use grammarly